 The vast size, amazing beauty, and versatility of Crete, also make it a very popular destination for couples or even honeymooners that love to include it as the background of their photos.

-Of course, all of the above are general suggestions that don’t necessarily cover all of your requirements.
-You can be a history buff and visit Mykonos.
+Of course, all of the above are general suggestions and free information that don’t necessarily cover all of your requirements.
+You can be a history buff and visit the Greek island of Mykonos.
 You can be a party animal and visit Amorgos.
+You can party in the Sporades islands.
 You can even consider sailing across the Greek islands so you can visit more than one in just a short amount of time and let each destination cover a different need.

 How to Get to the Greek Islands